 What to see in Monza: 5 unmissable tips, among historical monuments, natural views and modern attractions

-Are you preparing to visit Monza and want to understand what to see ?
+Visiting Monza is a comfortable and pleasant experience.
+The Lombard city, a few steps from Milan, has a long history of culture and traditions and offers artistic jewels of inestimable value.
+The following is a brief guide on what to see in Monza, designed for those who want to discover the beauty of the capital that gave birth to the famous Nun Gertrude, whose story is told by Alessandro Manzoni in the Promessi Sposi.
+Are you getting ready to visit Monza and want to understand what to see ?
 This article can really give you a helping hand and help you better organize your time in the city.
 It is a brief guide to Monza that shows you the 5 monuments or places that you really cannot miss , because they deeply characterize the Lombard city.
 Monza, in fact, has a lot to offer culturally, both in historical and artistic terms, and nothing to envy to the nearby Milan.
 And then, it is a place with an extremely modern soul, it is no coincidence that it hosts the most famous Italian car circuit , namely the Autodromo Nazionale Monza, known throughout the world as the Temple of Speed.
-But let’s proceed in order, and let’s start this little journey through the streets of Monza, divided into five stages.
+But let’s proceed in order, and begin this little journey through the streets of Monza, divided into five stages.

 Weekend in Monza?
 Here is a ready-made itinerary